KasparEtter/ef1p/internet/index.md

 </summary>

-I said [above](#client-server-model) that a server is just a process registered at the operating system to handle incoming traffic on a certain port.
+I said [above](#client-server-model) that a server is just a process registered with the operating system to handle incoming traffic on a certain port.
 In particular, no special hardware is required;
 you can easily run a server on your personal computer.